Directorio Revolucionario Estudiantil: History

-In August 1963, the DRE had several significant contacts with Lee Harvey Oswald.
+In August 1963, the DRE had several significant contacts with Lee Harvey Oswald in New Orleans.
 Oswald had approached a member, Carlos Bringuier, and pretended to be sympathetic to the DRE's goals.
-When DRE members later saw him handing out pro-Castro leaflets, their confrontation became physical and resulted in Oswald's arrest.
-The Warren Commission interpreted these contacts as a successful attempt by Oswald to attract attention as a left-wing activist; Gerald Posner, on the other hand, believes the DRE's harassment of Oswald helped provoke the assassination.
+When DRE members later saw him handing out pro-Castro leaflets on a street corner, their confrontation became physical and resulted in Oswald's arrest.
+The Warren Commission interpreted these contacts as a successful attempt by Oswald to attract attention as a left-wing activist; Gerald Posner, however, believes the DRE's harassment of Oswald helped provoke the assassination.
 Later the same month, Oswald took part in a local radio debate with DRE members.

-The day after the assassination of John F. Kennedy, the DRE, defying orders from Joannides to await instructions, launched a public campaign asserting that Lee Harvey Oswald had been acting on behalf of the Cuban government.
-Members communicated their claims to Paul Bethel, a former CIA employee active in Cuban exile politics, and Clare Boothe Luce.
+The day after the assassination of John F. Kennedy, the DRE—defying orders from Joannides to await instructions—launched a public campaign asserting that Lee Harvey Oswald had acted on behalf of the Cuban government.
+Members communicated their claims to Paul Bethel, a former CIA employee active in Cuban exile politics, and to Clare Boothe Luce.
 On 23 November 1963, they published a seven-page brief on Oswald, as well as a special edition of the DRE's monthly bulletin, a four-page broadsheet which ran the headline "The Presumed Assassins" above photographs of Oswald and Fidel Castro.
-The group held a press conference where they asserted their case using accurate information about Oswald, as well as the undocumented claim that he had lived in the Moscow home of the Soviet foreign minister for two months.
-DRE members later said that the aim was to create public pressure for a U.S. attack on Cuba.
+The group held a press conference in which they asserted their case using accurate information about Oswald, as well as the undocumented claim that he had lived in the Moscow home of the Soviet foreign minister for two months.
+DRE members later said that the aim was to create public pressure for a US attack on Cuba.

 The CIA began to cut back its support for the DRE at the end of 1962, and ended its support entirely in December 1966 when it characterized the group as inactive.
 In the intervening years, the DRE members had supported the CIA with its publishing and radio programs, and by sending delegates to international student conferences.